Mini Cooper Insurance Rates

 Urban vs. Rural Price Range

 Living in a larger city has a large influence on car insurance rates.
-Areas with sparse population are shown to have lower incidents of physical damage claims than cities with more traffic congestion.
+Rural locations are shown to have a lower frequency of accident claims than larger metro areas.

 Use the form below to get customized rates for your location.